Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 18:00 UTC 01.01.2021
 (Compatible with older versions)
 - Station buffers got a bit of a remake and more have been added

+18:30 UTC 01.01.2021
+(Compatible with older versions)
+- Both 4 Lane Entries from Entry/Exit books had some signals on the wrong side of the rails, fixed

 </details>